uwcnc/cnc_github_tutorial/forking_workflow.md

 # Forking Workflow

+**Note**: There is a separate workflow that you may encounter which uses branches within the same repository to achieve similar effects.
+There is a tutorial for that as well: https://github.com/pqz317/cnc_github_tutorial/blob/main/feature_branch_workflow.md

 ## Intro
 Welcome to the Forking Workflow tutorial!
 Here we will demonstrate a workflow that allows for collaborative development of a shared code repository.
 In brief, the "Forking Workflow" can be described as:
 - Individual developers "fork" some shared repository